containers/podman-desktop/website/docs/troubleshooting/troubleshooting-podman-on-macos.md

 ## Recovering from a failed start

-After a failed start, the Podman machine might be unable start because a QEMU process is still running and the PID file is being used.
+After a failed start, the Podman machine might be unable to start because a QEMU process is still running and the PID file is in use.

 #### Workaround